 In the United Kingdom, a small but mighty camera has a similar story.
 Bowel cancer is the third most common cancer worldwide.1 With screening, it can be one of the most preventable — but screening means a trip to the hospital and an invasive endoscopy procedure.
 While COVID-19 made endoscopies harder to schedule, many patients had already been avoiding them.
 With a camera that you can swallow delivered to your home, patients in the United Kingdom are experiencing an innovative and more private approach to care while also saving health services time, resources, and lives.

 “Human-centered design connects what a patient experiences (their condition, resources, and knowledge) to a healthcare innovation that would truly make their daily life better.
 By understanding the patient experience, we can reach this solution with less guesswork, fewer mistakes, and without the technology getting in the way of what brings people together — our connection. ”

 Led by Compassion, Driven to Care

-When the Medtronic Innovation Lab began its work with Rwandan humanitarian organization Alight, there were few resources for basic human needs — let alone time to imagine the future of healthcare.
+When the Medtronic Innovation Lab began its work in Rwanda with the humanitarian organization Alight, there were few resources for basic human needs — let alone time to imagine the future of healthcare.
 We introduced compassionate, proactive care practices — and, soon after, the Amandi Compassionate Care Initiative was formed.
 The program identified ways to help members of the Gihembe refugee camp navigate their way to clinics.
 The clinics themselves were redesigned to be a more welcoming place for everyone who stepped inside.